Why Read This

 One Microsoft platform era is ending and another is beginning.
 The .NET era as we've known it is winding down. .NET doesn't go away — it becomes Microsoft's preferred server environment for a broader platform that also includes Windows 8 clients, the Windows Runtime (WinRT) application programming interface (API), and the Windows Azure cloud environment.
 This collection of technologies will define the new platform era — Forrester calls the set the new Windows platform.
 Microsoft has endeavored to make introduction of its new platform technologies evolutionary, and AD&D pros won't face a forced march to the new technologies.
 But few AD&D leaders yet see the big picture of the new Windows platform, much less understand its implications for their .NET strategies.
 This report will advise you on how Windows 8, WinRT, Windows Azure, and .NET Framework 4.5 can help you develop and support mobile and cloud applications, create new styles of web and desktop applications, and deliver solutions faster, all while minimizing the disruptions to your current .NET activities.

-Tags: Application Development, Application Platforms & Programming Strategy, Client Operating Systems & Software, Client Systems, Customer Experience Management, Interaction & UI Architecture, IT Infrastructure & Operations, Mobile Application Development, Mobile Application Platforms, Mobile Web, Multichannel Customer Experience, Platform-as-a-Service (PaaS), Sourcing & Procurement, Technology, Windows Client OS
+Tags: Application Development, Client Operating Systems & Software, Client Systems, Customer Experience Management, Development Platforms, Interaction & UI Architecture, IT Infrastructure & Operations, Mobile Application Development, Mobile Application Platforms, Mobile Web, Multichannel Customer Experience, Platform-as-a-Service (PaaS), Sourcing & Procurement, Technology, Windows Client OS